- PR stands for Personal Record and is the heaviest weight you have ever lifted.

 - 1RM stands for one-rep max and is the heaviest weight you can currently lift for one rep. Note the word currently.

-Allow me to explain by using examples: one where your 1RM is lower than your PR, and one where your 1RM is higher than your PR.
+Let me explain by using examples: one where your 1RM is lower than your PR, and one where your 1RM is higher than your PR.

 Example 1: 1RM Lower Than Your PR

 Let’s say you have never lifted more than 90 kg in the deadlift.
 That is until you have an awesome workout in which you lift 100 kg for one rep for a PR.
 It was terribly heavy, and you are absolutely certain that you couldn’t have lifted another kilo.
 In this scenario and on this day, 100 kg is both your PR and your 1RM.